Reno 101 / By Carol Wang / February 21, 2017

 Budget Basics: Custom Built-ins

 You’ve always loved the look of built-ins, but will it work for your space?
 Defined as entire pieces of cabinetry that fit onto a wall or are extensions of a wall, built-ins may conjure visions of grander spaces, but in fact are clever space-savers and lend character to smaller homes as well.
 They can be custom-sized, from floor to ceiling and any width, and gain you maximum storage space for books, a media center, or a favorite collection.
-In this post, we take a closer look at all of the ins and outs of custom shelving, so you’ll know what to expect if you plan to launch into a shelving project, or include one as part of a bigger renovation.
+Sweeten, a free service matching homeowners with vetted general contractors, walks you through the ins and outs of custom shelving whether a standalone project or part of a bigger renovation.

 Here, the homeowner’s interior designer used custom built-ins to create a sofa nook in this Upper East Side apartment.